matthenj/ProteinPrepTool/README.md

 Known Current Limitations
 - Configure window not working: This means it is not possible to skip steps during processing.
 The intention is to allow the user to customise the extent of PPTs processing: If they already have the protein eigenvalues available, there is no sense in performing the computation again.
+- Sometimes the application does not exit on completion.
+Some thread stuff going on here.